ronaiza-cardoso/Learn-the-Node.js-runtime-itself/contents.md

-[] ﻿What is the relationship between Node.js and V8?
+[x] ﻿What is the relationship between Node.js and V8?
 Can Node work without V8?

+  > V8 is the JS engine inseide of `NodeJS`.
+This engine can parte and run your code.
+  > No. Without the V8 engine you cannot work because there is no JavaScript engine and

 [] How come when you declare a global variable in any Node.js file it’s not really global to all modules?